-AM is the annual median or mean of the measured indicator

-GV is the guideline value
+AM is the annual median or mean of the measured indicator GV is the guideline value

 - 2. Ratios were capped to bind the water quality index to the range of -1 to 1 to ensure all indicators were on the same scale. - 3.
 For turbidity, where a wet and dry season score is calculated, these scores were averaged to give an annual turbidity score. - 4.
-The nutrients indicator category score was calculated as the average of NOx, particulate phosphorus (PP), and particulate nitrogen (PN) scores (where available and following rules for minimum information (as per Section Error!
-Reference source not found., pg.
-52)). - 5.
-The water clarity indicator category was calculated as the average of secchi, TSS, and turbidity scores (where available and following rules for minimum information (as per Section Error!
-Reference source not found., pg.
-52)). - 6.
+The nutrients indicator category score was calculated as the average of NO_x, particulate phosphorus (PP), and particulate nitrogen (PN) scores (where available and following rules for minimum information). - 5.
+The water clarity indicator category was calculated as the average of secchi, TSS, and turbidity scores (where available and following rules for minimum information). - 6.
 Nutrients, water clarity, and chl-a scores were translated to the report card five-point grading scale (Table 37).